-Poetry 11 Terminology
+Poetry 12 Terminology

-This list of terms builds on the preceding lists you have been given in grades 9-10.
-It contains all the terms you were responsible for learning in the past, as well as the new terms you are now responsible for learning.
+This list of terms builds on the preceding lists you have been given in grades 9-11.
+It contains all the terms you were responsible for learning in the past, as well as the new terms you are now responsible for learning for the exam.

-• The new terms are marked with (NT): New Term.
+- o The new terms are marked with (NT): New Term. - Government exam terms are marked with an asterisk ().